 Over the course of eight days in August 1667, Elizabeth Hancock lost her six children and her husband.
 Covering her mouth with a handkerchief against the stench of decay, she dragged their bodies to a nearby field and buried them.

-Hancock’s loved ones were victims of the Black Death, the deadly plague that intermittently reared its head in Europe between the 13th and 17th Centuries, killing an estimated 150 million people.
+Hancock’s loved ones were victims of the Great Plague, the deadly plague that intermittently reared its head in Europe between the 13th and 17th Centuries, killing an estimated 150 million people.
 The epidemic of 1664 to 1666 was particularly notorious, and the last major outbreak of the disease in England.
 Some 100,000 people, one quarter of the city’s population, died in London alone.

 Amid the devastation, the sleepy Peak District village of Eyam, home to Hancock and her family, became the site of one of the most heroic acts of self-sacrifice in British history – and one of the main reasons the plague’s march was halted.